polamnus/minimal-mistakes/_pages/05_philosphy.md

 > Without access to reliable communication, it is impossible to make infomred decisions.
 > Without communication, we are all individuals without the capacity for cooperation.

 On the hierarchy of needs, communication may not fill a hungry belly, or quench a thirst, but it can inform you where, how, and when it is safe to do those things.
-Without the ability to reliably relay information to or from another human, it is impossible to be anythign more than an individual.
-Communication is paramount to any group identity, as soon as the number of participants is greater than one.

 ## Centralization of Authority
 <img src="/media/central_authority.jpg" width="80%">

 We live in a highly centralized society.
 People from untold miles away make policies which have direct impact on how you live your life.
 This may take the shape of State or Corporate actors, or more often, a [combination of the two](https://en.wikipedia.org/wiki/Corporatocracy).
 These policy makers don't know you and don't have your best interests at heart, yet they are making decisions that reach into your life and change it in fundamental ways.

 > How many things do you own in life that someone can **not** just *turn off*?
-Food, water, internet, mobile and land-lines...even your car can, and indeed have been, remotely disabled by State actors operating outside the rule of law.
+Food, water, internet, mobile and land-lines...even your car can, and indeed have been, remotely disabled by "Official" acts.

 The **BERN**, and mesh networks like it, can never be turned off as they are *user generated* and will exist as long as there are users to populate it.
-A small $35 investment in a mesh radio may not seem like much, but once you hold something in your hand that can not be taken away from you or turned off by and act of policy or legislation, your perspective on things shifts.
+A small $35 investment in a mesh radio may not seem like much.
+But once you hold something in your hand that can not be taken away from you or turned off by and act of policy or legislation, your perspective on things shifts.

 You begin to wonder why you ever put control of these basic human needs in the hands of so few, so far removed from you and yours.
 It *should* make you mad, and once you get mad...you'll inevitably want to start to do something about it.
-Something like investing and participating in Parallel Systems, beyond the panopticon of governmental & corporate overreach.

 ## Parallel Systems
 <img src="/media/pirate_radio.webp" width="80%">